CITS2002 Systems Programming

 Workshop 4: File I/O and measuring execution time

-From Lecture 7 we know that when a process (of course, in the Running state) makes an input/output (I/O) request to read a disk-file, the operating system will remove the process from the Running state to permit another process to execute on the processor.
+When a system's currently running process makes an input/output (I/O) request to read a disk-file, the operating system will suspend the execution of the requesting process to permit another process to execute on the processor.
 This involves saving the current execution state of processes, and managing internal operating system structures - collectively known as a performing a context switch.

 Of course, all of this takes time, as does the actual transfer of data from the disk-file into main memory.